Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Step 3: Customize the look

-Back in the Magic Wishlist dashboard, go to Branding.
-Set:
+Back in the Magic Wishlist dashboard, open Branding and set four things:

 - Primary color: match your store’s brand color